The Education Policy Leadership Consortium©

 2. To nurture and expand networking relationships among senior fellows across the Consortium states.

-4. To better understand the complexity of school district (LEA), state, and federal education policy development, implementation and impact.
+5. To better understand the complexity of school district (LEA), state, and federal education policy development, implementation and impact.

-5. To enhance strategic leadership skills and develop the political sophistication necessary to successfully influence policy development, adoption, and implementation at the local, state and national levels.
+7. To enhance strategic leadership skills and develop the political sophistication necessary to successfully influence policy development, adoption, and implementation at the local, state and national levels.

-To be considered for admission to the program, applicants who intend to request employer support will be required to submit a signed Supervisor Authorization Form committing the employing institution to provide release time and remuneration for the program fee and/or the in-person Symposium travel and expenses.
+To be considered for admission to the program, applicants who intend to request employer support may be required to submit a signed Supervisor Authorization Form committing the employing institution to provide release time and remuneration for the program fee and/or the in-person Symposium travel and expenses.

 Program Fee & Estimated Expenses for the In-Person Symposium